milosh86/hono-newsletter/README.md

 4. Init `.dev.vars` file
 5. Run the database setup script with `./scripts/init_db.sh`
 6. Run the application with `npm run dev`

+## Deployment

+To deploy the application, you need to set up the Cloudflare account and an instance of the Postgres database deployed.
+You can use the free tier for both services.

+1. Run `npm run deploy` to deploy the application to the Cloudflare Workers
+2. Run the database migrations in the production environment
+3. Set up the environment variables and secrets in the Cloudflare Workers dashboard